rpdelaney-archive/iris-setup/BOOTSTRAP.md

 snap-pac creates a pacman hook that automatically creates pre/post snapshots if the timer is enabled.

+To enable automatic collection and removal of snapshots, enable the timer units:

 ```
 # systemctl enable snapper-timeline.timer
+# systemctl enable snapper-cleanup.timer
 ```

 Create a snapper config for a `.snapshots` subvolume: